SathyaKrishna-M/TradeJournal/README.md

 **TracknTrade** is a next-generation trading analytics dashboard that helps traders visualize their performance, track key metrics like Profit Target, Drawdown, and Win Rate, and stay disciplined through data-driven insights.

-Built with a depth-driven design philosophy, TracknTrade combines elegant UI/UX with powerful analytics to provide funded traders and challenge account holders with the tools they need to succeed.
+Built with a depth-driven dark mode design philosophy, TracknTrade combines elegant UI/UX with powerful analytics to provide funded traders and challenge account holders with the tools they need to succeed.

 <hr style="border: 1px solid rgba(0,255,153,0.2); margin: 2rem 0;">